Lakhan-Nad/Webhook_Registry/moleculer-microservice/README.md

 -   `npm run lint`: Run ESLint
 -   `npm run ci`: Run continuous test mode with watching
 -   `npm test`: Run tests & generate coverage report

+## Why make Trigger as a seperate service?

+-   If we have many webhooks registered then triggering each of them one by one might take lot of time and adding fault tolerence as well as giving a good timeout can consume lot of time on JS main thread.
+If the trigger is seperate service it also allows us to independently scale that service as the demand grows.
+Makes our code more maintainable and frees load on the main thread.